gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/terraform/terraform-1.x/deployment-walkthrough/step-1-update-your-code-to-be-compatible-with-terraform-0-15.md

 ---
-sidebar_label: Update your code to Terraform 15
+sidebar_label: Update to Terraform 15
 ---

 # Step 1: update your code to be compatible with Terraform 0.15